deji0921/Contract-Self-Destruct-Trap/README.md

 Open the VSCode preferences and select `Solidity: Change workspace compiler version (Remote)`.
 Select version `0.8.26`.

-## Quick Start

-### Self-Destruct Asset Rescue Trap

-The `drosera.toml` file is configured to deploy the `SelfDestructTrap`.
-This trap monitors a target contract for a pending `selfdestruct` operation.
-If detected, it triggers a `ResponseProtocol` contract to rescue the assets (ETH or ERC20 tokens) from the target contract before it is destroyed.

-To deploy the trap, you first need to deploy the `ResponseProtocol.sol` contract to get its address.
+## Deployment and Configuration

+The deployment process involves several steps:

-1.  **Deploy `ResponseProtocol.sol`:**
+1.  **Deploy `SelfDestructRegistry.sol`:**
     ```bash
-    forge script scripts/DeployResponseProtocol.s.sol --rpc-url <your_rpc_url> --private-key <your_private_key> --broadcast
+    forge create src/SelfDestructRegistry.sol:SelfDestructRegistry --rpc-url <your_rpc_url> --private-key <your_private_key>
     ```
-    Take note of the deployed contract address.
+    Take note of the deployed registry address.

-2.  **Update `drosera.toml`:**
-    Replace the placeholder `response_contract` address with the address of your deployed `ResponseProtocol` contract.

-3.  **Deploy the Trap:**
+2.  **Deploy an Emergency Controller:**
+    You need a controller contract that can pause or withdraw funds from your target contracts.
+A mock is provided (`test/SelfDestructTrap.t.sol:MockEmergencyController`), but for a real scenario, you would deploy your own.
     ```bash
+    # Example deploying the mock
+    forge create test/SelfDestructTrap.t.sol:MockEmergencyController --rpc-url <your_rpc_url> --private-key <your_private_key>
+    ```
+    Take note of the deployed controller address.

+3.  **Deploy `ResponseProtocol.sol`:**
+    Deploy the responder, passing the controller's address to the constructor.
+    ```bash
+    forge create src/ResponseProtocol.sol:ResponseProtocol --rpc-url <your_rpc_url> --private-key <your_private_key> --constructor-args <controller_address>
+    ```
+    Take note of the deployed responder address.

+4.  **Update `drosera.toml`:**
+    *   Replace the placeholder `response_contract` address with the address of your deployed `ResponseProtocol`.
+    *   Update `response_function` to `"rescue(bytes)"`.

+5.  **Deploy the Trap:**
+    The `SelfDestructTrap` constructor requires the address of the `SelfDestructRegistry`.
+This must be passed during the Drosera deployment process.
+    ```bash
     # Compile the Trap
     forge build

     # Deploy the Trap
-    DROSERA_PRIVATE_KEY=0x.. drosera apply
+    DROSERA_PRIVATE_KEY=0x... drosera apply --constructor-args <registry_address>
     ```

-After successfully deploying the trap, the CLI will add an `address` field to the `drosera.toml` file for the `self_destruct_trap`.
+6.  **Configure Off-Chain Detector:**
+    Your off-chain detector needs the address of the `SelfDestructRegistry` and a private key to call the `arm` and `disarm` functions.

 ## Testing

 Example tests are included in the `test` directory.
-They simulate how Drosera Operators execute traps and trigger the asset rescue mechanism.
+They simulate the full workflow from arming a target in the registry to the responder executing the rescue.
 To run the tests, execute the following command:

 ```bash
 forge test